ltspicer/ioBroker.sofarcloud/README.md

 ## sofarcloud adapter for ioBroker

-Reads data from the SofarCloud server
+Reads data from the SofarCloud server.

+The SofarCloud server stores data from Sofar inverters.

+First, install the app (https://de.sofarsolar.com/cloud.html) and register.

+You must then enter your login details in the adapter (email & password).

+The data can be sent to another system via MQTT if desired.

+The received data can also be saved as JSON (sofar_realtime.json).

 ## Changelog

 ### 1.0.0 (2025-08-15)
 - Initial release